MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-10-poc-sc-config-mgr.md

     Stop-Process -Name Explorer
     ```

-1. Download [Microsoft Endpoint Configuration Manager (current branch)](https://www.microsoft.com/evalcenter/evaluate-microsoft-endpoint-configuration-manager) and extract the contents on SRV1.
+1. Download [Microsoft Configuration Manager (current branch)](https://www.microsoft.com/evalcenter/evaluate-microsoft-endpoint-configuration-manager) and extract the contents on SRV1.

 1. Open the file, enter **C:\configmgr** for **Unzip to folder**, and select **Unzip**.
 The `C:\configmgr` directory will be automatically created.
 Select **OK** and then close the **WinZip Self-Extractor** dialog box when finished.